Ryūnosuke Satō: Club career

-FC Tokyo
+Tokyo

 Early career

 Born in Nishitokyo, Tokyo, Satō began his career with Hekizan SC in 2013, before moving to JACPA Tokyo, graduating from the programme in 2018.
-Enrolled in the academy of professional side FC Tokyo since 2016, where he played at their facility in Kodaira, he was moved to their Musashi team in 2019.
+Enrolled in the academy of professional side Tokyo since 2016, where he played at their facility in Kodaira, he was moved to their Musashi team in 2019.

 Having watched him play at under-13 level, FC Tokyo's then-academy director Takashi Okuhara stated that, while he showed good technique, he was physically weak and did not show enough determination.
 At national team training sessions while still an under-13 player, he set himself the goal of reaching the 2023 FIFA U-17 World Cup, having been pushed by coaches Yoshiro Moriyama and Nozomi Hiroyama.

 2023–2024: First-team debut

 He made his professional debut for FC Tokyo on 8 March 2023, starting in their 1–0 J.League Cup loss to Cerezo Osaka.
+In making his debut, he became the youngest player to ever play for FC Tokyo, beating the record held by Takefusa Kubo.
 On 26 August 2023 Satō signed his first professional contract with FC Tokyo.
-Having only featured in three league games in the 2024 season, Satō expressed his disappointment in not featuring more often, stating it had affected him mentally.
+Having only featured in three league games in the 2024 season, Satō expressed his disappointment at not featuring more often, stating it had affected him mentally.

 2025: Loan to Fagiano Okayama

 In January 2025, Satō joined fellow-J1 League side Fagiano Okayama on a year-long loan deal.
 He scored for Fagiano Okayama in the inaugural "China Derby" against fellow-Chūgoku region-based side Sanfrecce Hiroshima on 12 April 2025, the only goal in Fagiano Okayama's 1–0 win.
 This goal was his second for the club, having already scored against Cerezo Osaka the week before, and he followed it with a goal in Fagiano Okayama's next match against Kashima Antlers.
 This run of goalscoring form led him to being named April's J1 League Young Player of the Month.

+Further J1 League Young Player of the Month awards followed in both July and October, as his performances continued to draw plaudits from Japanese media.
+At the end of the season, he was named the J1 League Young Player of the Year, highlighting a successful personal campaign with Fagiano Okayama as he helped the club to a 13th-place finish in their first year in the J1 League.

+Valencia

+On 7 July 2026, Satō signed for Valencia on a contract until 2031, with the intention of becoming the first Japanese player to play for the first team.